Healthy Coping Skills for Teens

 Understanding Stigmas

 There are many stigmas that surround mental health and emotional challenges.
 Teens see these stigmas in their daily lives manifested in teasing or bullying.
 Tony Hoffman faced stigmas as well.
-He was told he couldn’t ever change and that all the work he was doing was hopeless.
+He was told by school counselors that he could never change and that all the work he was doing was hopeless.
 However, Tony didn’t stop.
 He kept his head down and did the work he needed to do for himself.
-This included improving his emotional well-being.
+This included improving his mental health.

-Understanding stigmas was an important part of the healing process for Tony.
+Understanding stigmas was an essential part of Tony’s healing process.
 The more he understood others’ stigmas, the more he understood his own stigmas that he defined himself by.
-Tony learned that he needed to believe that he was worthy of change and that he could take steps to live his life in a different way.
+Tony learned that he needed to believe that he was worthy of change and could take steps to live his life differently.

 Tony Hoffman